rackerlabs/rackspace-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

 Currently, most projects requiring HPC are still running on legacy Unix systems.
 Migrating these projects to a Cloud-based installation is very simple and does not require much additional setup.
-This tutorial, builds an HPC cluster with Open MPI on the Rackspace Cloud and runs an Open MPI application on top of the cluster.
+This tutorial builds an HPC cluster with Open MPI on the Rackspace Cloud and runs an Open MPI application on top of the cluster.
 By the end of this tutorial, you should know how to leverage the Cloud to rapidly build and scale an HPC cluster